-Ellen Grove is an emerging community with the potential to accommodate a population of 6,500 to 8,100 residents once fully developed.
+Ellen Grove is an emerging community with the potential to accommodate a population of 6,500 to 8,100 residents.
 The development application seeks to create a new commercial and community precinct that will support future growth in the area.
 The proposal includes a service station, drive thru food & drink, childcare centre and tavern.

 We are keen to provide the community with information about the proposal and gain feedback to identify any important considerations, concerns or benefits early in the planning process.